Puck (Marvel Comics): Publication history

 Puck debuted in Alpha Flight #1 (Aug 1983) and was created by John Byrne.
 He had intended for the original Puck to be a dwarf with no superhuman powers, merely great fighting and acrobatic skills; subsequent writer Bill Mantlo retconned Puck's small stature as being due to mystical influences.
 Byrne commented on this, "Of course, [Bill Mantlo] then went on to do the 'origin' of Puck, with the whole 'demon inside' thing being based, apparently, on the single reference Puck had made to being in constant pain, something which Bill failed to grasp was an effect of the condition — achondroplasty, called by name in the same issue that referenced the pain — which caused Puck's dwarfism."
 Byrne has also stated that Puck was based "very, very loosely on a friend who was short (but not as short as Puck) and occasionally bald, but never possessed by demons."

+A letters page in Alpha Flight seemed to confirm that Judd is named after the Shakespearean character.
+In a FAQ on May 30, 2006, John Byrne stated that the character was named after a hockey puck.

 The second Puck debuted in Alpha Flight vol. 3 #1 and was created by Scott Lobdell and Clayton Henry.